Tag: CDC Centers for Disease Control and Prevention

 Focus on Kidney Health for the Month of March

-Established 60 years ago, the National Kidney Foundation (NKF) recognizes each March as National Kidney Month.
+Established over 60 years ago, the National Kidney Foundation (NKF) recognizes each March as National Kidney Month.
 Kidney disease affects nearly 37 million Americans.
 According to the Centers for Disease Control (CDC), this past year 54,358 people died of chronic kidney disease (CKD).
 CKD is the tenth leading cause of health-related deaths.
-In fact, CKD deaths […]
+In fact, CKD […]

 March is Colorectal Cancer Awareness Month